-Shortened oldie but goodie by Debra.
-Long version available in store
+Shortened oldie-but-goodie by Debra.
+Full version available as a handout in the store.

 What causes nail fungus?
 Dermatophytes (such as candida) love dark and damp locations.
 Experts say we can pick up fungus in places like locker rooms or in puddles around pools, by wearing shoes that are too tight so the nails can’t breathe, or wearing the same shoes every day.
 Nail polish doesn’t let the nails breathe either.
 Wearing socks that aren’t clean may invite fungi.
 Trauma to the nails may lead to nail fungus.
 But for the most part, the trick to prevention is just “Keep your nails clean and dry!”

 Can what we eat make a difference too?

 Yes, and we’ll talk about that in a bit…